zjudai/flowertune-llm/README.md

 ## Experimental Setup

-The dataset is divided into 20 partitions in an IID fashion, a partition is assigned to each ClientApp.
-We randomly sample a fraction (0.1) of the total nodes to participate in each round, for a total of `10` rounds.
+The dataset partitioning follows the default settings in FlowerTune llm Leaderboard, for a total of `10` rounds.
 All settings are defined in `pyproject.toml`.

 ## Methodology